syncfusion-content/uwp-docs/uwp/Map/ShapeType.md

 ## Add shapes using map elements collection

-You can provide input as a Geo points collection in sample to draw multiple shapes in a single layer.
+You can provide input as a geo points collection in the map to draw multiple shapes in a single layer.
 You can also add more shapes using the `MapElements` property of the layer.
 There are three types of shapes available in map element.

     1.Polyline
     2.Polygon